rjournal/rjtools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rjtools is to make it easier for authors of R Journal articles to start a new paper, and to check their paper is in suitable condition to submit.
+The goal of rjtools is to make it easier for AUTHORS of R Journal articles to start a new paper, and to check their paper is in suitable condition to submit.